Netflix Remains A Buy And Hold Into Earnings

 What changed in my prior assessment?

-The international growth narrative is what's driving my revenue estimate, as it's increasingly probable that Netflix will at least reach 52 million in international subscribers by the mid-point of the year, which means the company can at least recognize revenues from the mean of net new subscription adds over 6-months, which implies that it has to reach a specific number by Q2'17.
-Hence, this quarter is the hump quarter, because we're hoping the visibility offered via management outlook reinforces the consensus view, as the optionality for other growth segments to offset a slow-down in international additions is not here.
+The international growth narrative is what's driving my revenue estimate, as it's increasingly probable that Netflix will at least reach 52 million in international subscribers by the mid-point of the year, which means the company can at least recognize revenues from the mean of net new subscription adds over 6 months, which implies that it has to reach a specific number by Q2'17.
+Hence, this quarter is the hump quarter, because we're hoping the visibility offered via management outlook reinforces the consensus view, as the optionality for other growth segments to offset a slowdown in international additions is not here.

 Basically, we have no other growth levers to rely upon following pricing increases applied to grandfathered subscription plans, and pricing mix-shift from subscribers moving up to 4K/4-device streaming plans.

 Hence, I model my estimates to conform with this reality.
 Whether NFLX offers guidance of 52 million in international members for Q2'17 is the key data point to watch for.
 Estimates hinge on this figure, more so than anything else, and valuation swings on revenue growth trajectory and not margin expansion.